I was so excited for this trip. It feels like I’ve been waiting to visit Australia for as long as I can remember.

 My grandmother is Australian and used to go back for frequent visits to see her brothers.
 I remember her bringing back goodies for us after her trips when I was little, and I always loved listening to her accent.
 Twelve of us – my mother, aunt and some cousins – decided to finally make the trip with her this year.

 Our first stop was Sydney, and then after a few days we all piled into two rental cars and drove south to Canberra, where my grandmother grew up.
+Later on, we will be traveling down to Melbourne and staying in the Melbourne Hostel.

 My cousin had a few days practice driving on the left side of the road but it was the first time for my mom.
 The most difficult part was figuring out how to center the car in the lane, since the driver seat gets swapped to the opposite side.
 Just imagine a car full of people yelling, “move right, move left!” while we flew along the highway.
 It was a little hectic to say the least.

 Even though Canberra is the capital, it had a small city feel.
 There’s an urban downtown area with shops, restaurants and government buildings and then the suburbs are pretty much in “the bush.”
+I was hoping to go on a few aussie shopping sprees but I don’t think Canberra is the right place to start!

 My great aunt and uncle, live right outside of Canberra and Mt Painter is practically their backyard.
 We hiked to the top, which isn’t far at all, for some amazing views of the surrounding bush and the Canberra skyline in the distance.